 He collected the FA Cup in 2006 and again reached the Champions League final in 2007.
 He also achieved a second-place finish in the Premier League in the 2008/09 season.

 His next move took him to the San Siro, where he guided Inter Milan to Italian Super Cup and FIFA World Club Cup glory before returning to England, taking over as interim manager of Chelsea in November 2012.

 Rafa lifts the Europa League while at Chelsea in 2013

 A trophy followed, as he managed the Blues to the UEFA Europa League title six months later.

-Benítez's time at Napoli between May 2013 and May 2013 heralded two more trophies - the Italian Super Cup and the Coppa Italia - before returning to Real Madrid, this time as manager, last June.
+Rafa's time at Napoli between May 2013 and May 2015 heralded two more trophies - the Italian Super Cup and the Coppa Italia - before returning to European giants Real Madrid, this time as manager, between June 2015 and January 2016.

 - Full Name: